An X-ray tech made Laura feel beautiful as she struggled with hair loss during chemo

 "I was so upset and just distraught about being bald in front of a stranger," Holmes Haddad said.

 The stranger, however, was bald himself.
-He was an X-ray technician with blue eyes and what Holmes Haddad described as a "melodic Irish accent."
+He was an X-ray tech with blue eyes and what Holmes Haddad described as a "melodic Irish accent."

 "He just emanated kindness," Holmes Haddad said.
 "I'm not sure what came over me, but as I was lying down on my back, waiting for the X-ray and holding my scarf, I told [him] that people stared at me and how much it upset me, and I hadn't prepared for that with cancer."